apache/druid/docs/multi-stage-query/msq-known-issues.md

   can still be created manually.

 - When INSERT with GROUP BY does the match the criteria mentioned in [GROUP BY](./index.md#group-by),  the multi-stage engine generates segments that Druid's compaction functionality is not able to further roll up.
-This applies to autocompaction as well as manually issued `compact` tasks.
+This applies to automatic compaction as well as manually issued `compact` tasks.
 Individual queries executed with the multi-stage engine always guarantee perfect rollup for their output, so this only matters if you are performing a sequence of INSERT queries that each append data to the same time chunk.
 If necessary, you can compact such data